Jan Best

-Jan Gijsbert Pieter Best (born 29 August 1941, Grou, in the province Friesland of the Netherlands - 19-01-2023) is a Dutch pre- and protohistorian, comparative linguist, archaeologist, and author.
+Jan Gijsbert Pieter Best (born 29 August 1941, Grou - 19 January 2023) was a Dutch pre- and protohistorian, comparative linguist, archaeologist, and author.
 For about 30 years, he was Professor at the University of Amsterdam, where he taught ancient history, and Mediterranean prehistory and protohistory.

 Education

 In 1966, Best passed his graduate examinations in Classical Languages, achieving a major in Ancient History, along with minors in Greek and Latin.
 In 1969, he attained the doctorate with his thesis Thracian Peltasts and their Influence on Greek Warfare.
 Afterwards, he succeeded in his graduate examination in Archaeology, with a major in Cultural Pre- and Protohistory, and minors in Classical Archaeology and Provincial Roman Archaeology.
 In all of these three graduate programs, he graduated cum laude.

 Experience

 From 1962 to 1991, Best worked in the University of Amsterdam, respectively as assistant classical archaeology, associate professor ancient history and coordinator of the study Mediterranean Pre- and Protohistory.